Understanding of the Promoted Messages

 What is its purpose?

-The indicator measures the proportion of the target group members who correctly understand what the promoted messages are asking them to do - an essential pre-condition for ensuring that the behaviour change messages lead to the intended results.
+The indicator measures the proportion of the target group members who correctly understand what the promoted messages are asking them to do - an essential pre-condition for ensuring that the social and behaviour change (SBC) messages lead to the intended results.

 How to Collect and Analyse the Required Data